 Final decisions for the exact number of sections, the day(s) and times that they will meet, and the faculty and students assigned to each section are determined after placement decisions have been made.
 Based on approved students' anticipated schedules for the next semester, the Program Director assigns students to field experience sections.
-Students are notified by email of the section to which they are assigned, when and where that section will meet, and who the faculty person assigned to the section will be.
+Students are notified by email of the section to which they are assigned, when and where that section will meet, and the faculty supervisor assigned to their section.
 Students register for sections according to the instructions they receive from the Program Director.

 Group supervision for the field experiences occurs during the assigned class time.
-Weekly individual supervision with the university supervisor is required during practicum and will be scheduled individually with the supervisor for one hour per week outside of class (group supervision) time.
+Weekly individual supervision with the university supervisor is required during practicum and will be scheduled individually with the supervisor for 1-hour per week outside of class (group supervision) time.
 Weekly individual supervision during internship is typically with the site supervisor at the site.